 Place the terrarium somewhere reasonably light, but not in strong direct sunlight.

-Last week I looked at the 2018 garden trends.
-The biggest one is that after about a decade of the ‘garden as an outside room’, we are now entering the era of the home as an ‘inside garden.’
+The biggest trend of the last few years is that after about a decade of the ‘garden as an outside room’, we are now entering the era of the home as an ‘inside garden.’

 This means pot plants, terrariums, air plants, grow kits and more.
 It’s fuelled by the fastest-growing group of new plant buyers today – the ‘Millennials’ (those who became young adults in the early 21st century).
 For some inspiring ways of displaying indoor plants, see How to Decorate With Indoor Plants.

 Those of us who are not Millenials find house plants nostalgic.
 It’s like taking a trip back to the interiors of the 1970s...

 And here are some tips on finding the pots and planters to go with your indoor plants.

 Pin to remember how to make a terrarium

 And do join us.
 See here for a free weekly email with tips, ideas and inspiration for your garden.